Experience

 Led Ashland to the 2016-17 Division II National Championship

-From 2018 to 2023, led Bowling Green to an 88-73 (.547) overall record, two 20+ win seasons, and three post-season berths – rebuilt a program that had not won more than 11 games during each of the four seasons prior to her arrival (38-81 (.319) overall record during span)
+From 2018 to 2023, led Bowling Green to an 88-73 (.547) overall record, three winning seasons, two 20+ win seasons, one MAC Regular Season Championship, and three post-season berths – rebuilt a program that had not won more than 11 games in each of the four seasons prior to her arrival (38-81 (.319) overall and 15-57 (.208) MAC record during span)

-In 2022-23, has led Bowling Green to a 31-7 (.816) overall record – tied for the most single-season wins in program history
+In 2022-23, led Bowling Green to the most single-season wins (t-31) in program history

-In 2020-21, led Bowling Green to the program’s first winning season (21-8), most single-season wins (21), first winning MAC record (14-4), most MAC wins (14), and first MAC Regular Season Championship in seven seasons, as well as the nation’s largest single-single improvement (+11 wins)
+The 2020-21 MAC Coach of the Year, guided Bowling Green to the program’s first winning season (21-8), most single-season wins (21), first winning MAC record (14-4), and most MAC wins (14) in seven seasons, as well as the nation’s largest single-season improvement (+11 wins)

 Signed a 2020 recruiting class to Bowling Green that ranked in the top-75 nationally